zeplin/zeplin-extension-documentation/tutorial.md

     └── index.js
 ```

+Open the project in your favorite text editor and let's go over the generated documents.

 #### `package.json`

 Everything you, and Zeplin, need to know about an extension, along with its dependencies are defined in this JSON document.
 It functions as a regular npm `package.json` document, also containing Zeplin-specific properties.